 You will have a growing appreciation for life’s basic experiences.
 You will learn to measure yourself through a new, healthier means: the pleasures of simple friendship, creating something, helping a person in need, reading a good book, laughing with someone you care about.

-Sounds boring, doesn’t it?
+It sounds boring, doesn’t it?
 That’s because these things are average.
 But maybe they’re average for a reason.
 Because they are what actually matter.

 Our egos are here to stay.
 They are an inherent effect of our wiring.
-The question isn’t so much quashing the ego, as much as wrestling with it, taming it and ultimately managing it.”
+The question isn’t so much quashing the ego, as much as wrestling with it, taming it, and ultimately managing it.”